Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 --data-dir=/var/lib/etcd-from-backup

-Update new initial-cluster-token to specify new cluster
+Update new initial-cluster-token to specify a new cluster

 --initial-cluster-token=etcd-cluster-1